 The European Union (EU) Statistics on Income and Living Conditions (SILC) instrument is the EU reference source for comparative statistics on income distribution and social inclusion at the European level.
-It provides two types of annual data for 28 European Union countries, Iceland, Norway, Switzerland, and Turkey:
+It provides two types of annual data for 27 European Union countries, Iceland, Norway, Switzerland, Montenegro, North Macedonia, Serbia, Turkey, and the United Kingdom:

-• Cross-sectional data pertaining to a given time or a certain time period with variables on income, poverty, social exclusion and other living conditions, and
+- Cross-sectional data pertaining to a given time or a certain time period with variables on income, poverty, social exclusion and other living conditions, and - Longitudinal data pertaining to individual-level changes over time, observed periodically over a four-year period.